Evaluate Risk

 This non-sector-specific self-assessment from the Chartered Institute of Procurement & Supply will help you assess your value chain’s resilience and guide you on mitigating key risks.
 It takes approximately 15 minutes to complete.

-Social Risk Mapping [PAID] cover
+Social Risk Mapping [PAY TO USE] cover

-Social Risk Mapping [PAID]
+Social Risk Mapping [PAY TO USE]

 This online risk mapping tool from the Social Hotspots Database helps you assess sector-specific social risks in your supply chain.
 It is designed to identify both risk location and significance.
 The comprehensive tool covers 30 social risk sub-categories and 132 risk indicators and can be integrated into LCA software tools.